ailich/GLCMTextures/README.md

 **Some Other Options**

-By default all calculated texture metrics are returned; however you can have only a subset returned my specifying which ones you want using the *metrics* argument.
+By default all calculated texture metrics are returned; however you can have only a subset returned by specifying which ones you want using the `metrics` argument.

-You can also use *na\_opt* to specify how you want to handle NA’s. na\_opt=“any” by default meaning that if any values are NA, the textures will evaluate to NA. “center” means that the textures will evaluate to NA only if the central pixel is equal to NA.
-Lastly, setting na\_opt to “all” means that the textures will only evaluate to NA if all values in the extracted window are NA.
+You can also use `na_opt` to specify how you want to handle NA’s.
+`na_opt="any"` by default meaning that if any values are NA, the textures will evaluate to NA.
+If `na_opt="center"` means that the textures will evaluate to NA only if the central pixel is equal to NA.
+Lastly, setting `na_opt = "all"` means that the textures will only evaluate to NA if all values in the extracted window are NA.

-The *pad* argument can be used to deal with edge effects.
-By default pad=FALSE, so if a pixel is on one of the the edges of the raster image (meaning that a full window cannot be extracted around that pixel), the textures will evaluate to NA.
-Setting pad=TRUE pads the raster with rows/columns of NA’s so that these are no longer edge pixels.
+The `pad` argument can be used to deal with edge effects.
+By default `pad=FALSE`, so if a pixel is on one of the the edges of the raster image (meaning that a full window cannot be extracted around that pixel), the textures will evaluate to NA.
+Setting `pad=TRUE` pads the raster with rows/columns of NA’s so that these are no longer edge pixels.
 The returned surface is cropped back to the original raster size.
-Note, if pad=TRUE na\_opt must be set to “center” or “all”.
+Note, if `pad=TRUE` `na_opt` must be set to `"center"` or `"all"`.

 # References